Presented at 9:15am in Windsor on Friday, November 16, 2018.#17763

 - Third party certification of published content is now available.

-Administrative/Campus Policy, Alternate Format, Assistive Technology, eBooks, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Information Technology, Legal, Other, Uncategorized, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Alternate Format, Assistive Technology, Legal, Other, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 George Kerscher Ph.D.